SargeyWargey/Homoothya/Story/Drafts/Chapter_16.md

 I heard one of the babies crying, the sound thin and lost in the vast space of the canyon.
 A mother hushed it, but the crying didn't stop.
 Just got softer, more resigned.

 From the far side of the lava bed, we could finally see the cave clearly.
 It sat in the cliff face about a hundred and seventy feet above where we stood, a dark semicircle carved into pale stone.
-To reach it we'd have to climb again, up a steep slope of loose rock and dirt, then scramble up the last section to the cave's opening.
+To reach it, we'd have to climb again, up a steep slope of loose rock and dirt, then scramble up the last section to the cave's opening.

 My father studied the approach, then looked back at all of us.
 Tired people.
 Scared people.
-Women and children and elders who'd already climbed more today than they should have to.
+Women, children, and elders who'd already climbed more today than they should have to.

 "Rest here," he said.
 "Drink.
 Eat something.
 Then we make the last climb."

 I found a flat rock and sat, my legs grateful for stillness.
 My mother sat beside me and handed me the waterskin.
-The water was warm but I drank it anyway, feeling it ease my dry throat.
+The water was warm, but I drank it anyway, feeling it ease my dry throat.

 Around us, people settled into small groups.
 Quiet conversations, low-voiced.
 Someone was redistributing weight in the burden baskets, leaving the heaviest items here at the base to be carried up in stages.
-The men checked weapons, tested bowstrings, inspected arrows.
+The men checked weapons, tested bowstrings, and inspected arrows.
 My uncle unwrapped one of the three rifles our band had acquired through trade, precious things, kept for defense, never wasted on hunting when arrows worked just as well.
-He checked the ammunition, counted what little we had.
+He checked the ammunition and counted what little we had.

 Preparing for siege.

 Because that's what this was, I realized.
 We weren't just hiding.
 We were preparing to be trapped.
 To wait out whatever was coming.

 I looked up at the cave mouth, dark against the pale cliff.
-From here it looked like safety.
+From here, it looked like safety.
 Like refuge.
 A place the soldiers' horses couldn't reach.
 A place we could defend.
-But even from this distance I could see the lie; it wasn't a cave so much as the mountain's cupped palm, a wide mouth with barely enough throat to swallow us.
+But even from this distance, I could see the lie; it wasn't a cave so much as the mountain's cupped palm, a wide mouth with barely enough throat to swallow us.
 Shelter by name only, open to the sky, yet still the only ledge beyond the reach of horses.

 But something about it made my skin prickle.
 Something about the way it gaped open, like a mouth waiting to swallow us.